hotelll/Music_Plagiarism_Detection/appendix.md

 ## Tune on duration weight $k_{duration}$

 Next, we tune the duration weight $k_{duration}$.
 We find that 0 is optimal $k_{duration}$, which means considering duration can harm the performance.
-The reason may be that the relative duration will omit some valuable information of duration.
+The reason is that the relative duration will omit the impact of speed, which is important to the overall expression of music.

 | $k_{duration}$ | Average Index |  Accuracy  |
 | :------------: | :-----------: | :--------: |